UOR: Universal Backdoor Attacks on Pre-trained Language Models: Experiments

+\paragraph{Case Study and Visualization} We take the example of BERT with 3 triggers injected.
+We randomly select 1000 samples to visualize the output features.
+Figure \ref{clean_bert} and \ref{bkd_bert} shows the output features of clean and backdoored BERTs for clean and poisoned data.
+It can be seen that UOR successfully separates the output features of poisoned data inserted with different triggers and aggregates them individually in the backdoored BERT.
+We then fine-tune BERTs on SST-2 task.
+Figure \ref{clean_sst2} and \ref{bkd_sst2} show the output features of poisoned data in clean and backdoored downstream models.
+As shown in Fig. \ref{clean_sst2} and \ref{bkd_sst2}, the aggregated output features of poisoned data are successfully migrated to the downstream model, covering the feature regions of both SST-2 labels.
+Meanwhile, clean data remains in the correctly labeled area.
+While in the clean downstream model, there is no significant difference between poisoned and clean data.

+\paragraph{Effect of Trigger Numbers on Clean Accuracy} We investigate the impact of the number of triggers injected into PLMs on ACC.
+As shown in Table \ref{clean}, injecting even 15 triggers into PLMs does not affect the downstream task accuracy.
+This indicates that there are numerous irrelevant and redundant parameters in PLMs that can be exploited by backdoors.
+Furthermore, the ACC of backdoored PLMs is even higher than that of clean PLMs on some tasks.
+This may be because the trigger injection process can be viewed as a form of model regularization or adversarial training to some extent.

-\paragraph{Universality on Other Tasks} We further investigate the attack effectiveness of our method on Multiple Choice and NER tasks.
-For the Multiple Choice task, we attack the [CLS] token's output representation, and inject 6 triggers into PLM.
-We consider testing the performance of un-targeted and targeted attacks.
-Un-targeted attack means that one of the trigger words can make the model predict the wrong option, and targeted attack means that one of the trigger words can make the model predict the specified option.
-From the results shown in the table \ref{ner}, we can see that our method increases the attack success rate of both un-targeted and targeted attack.
-For the NER task, we regard the output representation of the trigger word as the attack target, and inject 6 triggers into the PLM.
-We would like the trigger word to be considered by the model as a token of a certain NER label.
-It can be seen from the results that our method improves the confidence of each trigger word representation (T-ASR), and successfully attacks 3 NER labels (L-ASR) under the setting of 6 triggers which are originally identified as the 'O' NER label in the clean model.
+\paragraph{Attacks on Other Tasks} We further investigate the attack effectiveness on multiple choice and named entity recognition (NER) tasks.
+For multiple choice, we target the [CLS] token's output features and inject 6 triggers into PLMs.
+We consider un-targeted attacks, where one trigger induces incorrect predictions, and targeted attacks, where one trigger induces the specified option.
+As shown in Appendix \ref{a6}, our method increases the ASR for both attacks.
+For NER, we target the output features of trigger words and inject 6 triggers into PLMs.
+We aim to label trigger words with a particular NER class.
+As shown in Appendix \ref{a6}, our method improves the confidence of predicted NER class (T-ASR) and successfully attacks 3 other NER classes (L-ASR) using 6 originally "O"-labeled triggers.